cynthiaduu/cynthiaduu/README.md

 ## 👋 Hi, I’m Cynthia!

 ### 👀 About Me
 I'm a data science enthusiast with a deep passion for transforming data into actionable insights.
-My expertise lies in the intersection of machine learning, artificial intelligence, and natural language processing.
+My expertise lies in the intersection of data analysis, machine learning and artificial intelligence, and natural language processing.
 I enjoy working on projects that challenge me to think critically and push the boundaries of what's possible with data.

 ### 🌱 Currently Learning
 I'm always striving to expand my knowledge and skills.
 Currently, I'm diving deeper into: